 In this blog post, you’ll find detailed information on what mind maps are, how they can be used in marketing, and for personal purposes, as well as some tips on effective mind mapping.
-There is also a bonus: a short survey of five free mind mapping tools.
+There is also a bonus: a short survey of some free mind mapping tools.

 - What are mind maps?